 DB: Dr. Herzl, it sounds as if those who came after you indeed bought into the legacy you bequeathed.
-Do you recall -
+Do you recall...
+Theodor Herzl didn't need me to finish al fulfillment."

-Theodor Herzl didn't need me to finish the question: "I truly believe that even after we possess our land, Zionism will not cease to be an ideal," he declaimed, quoting from an article he'd penned just four months before his death, "for Zionism includes not only the yearning for a plot of Promised Land legally acquired for our weary people, but also the yearning for ethical and spiritual fulfillment."
+Theodor Herzl didn't need me to finish the question: "I truly believe that even after we possess our land, Zionism will not cease to be an ideal," he declaimed, quoting from an article he'd penned just four months before his death, "for Zionism includes not only the yearning for a plot of Promised Land legally acquired for our weary people, but also the yearning for ethical and spiritu-